-Area of study icons are used to identify each of the study areas on offer at UOW.
-Shown below are the 20 study areas and their icon.
+These icons are used to identify UOW study areas.
+Shown below are the 18 study areas and their icon.
 These icons are only to be used in relation to the study area and are used across digital and print.

 Topical icons are used to aid communication and to better contextualise messaging as shorthand.
 These icons can be paired with any appropriate messaging and can be used anywhere.

 In addition to study area and topical icons, a suite of system icons exist to aid in user interaction in digital applications.

 All icons in the UOW icon suite are constructed using a single line weight and feature rounded terminals and corners.
 Where possible, icons should be designed using an 8x8 grid shown below, however it’s acceptable to go beyond the padding of the key lines if doing so improves the optical balance of the icon.